lindbrook/cholera/README.md

 Creating this annotation is not a trivial matter.
 To identify the neighborhood of the Broad Street pump, you actually need to identify the neighborhoods of surrounding pumps.
 Snow writes: "The inner dotted line on the map shews \[sic\] the various points which have been found by careful measurement to be at an equal distance by the nearest road from the pump in Broad Street and the surrounding pumps ..."
 (Ibid., p.
 109.).

-I build on Snow's efforts by writing functions that allow you to compute pump neighborhoods.
-There are two flavors.
+I build on Snow's efforts by writing functions that allow you to compute two flavors of pump neighborhoods.
 The first is based on Voronoi tessellation.
 It works by computing the Euclidean distances between pumps.
 It's easy to compute and has been a popular choice for analysts of Snow's map.
-However, it has two drawbacks: 1) roads and buildings play no role.
-It assumes that people can walk directly to their preferred pump; and 2) it's not what Snow has in mind.
-For that, you'll need to consider the second flavor.
+However, it has two drawbacks: 1) roads and buildings play no role in determining neighborhoods (it assumes that people walk directly, "as the crow flies", to their preferred pump); and 2) it's not what Snow has in mind.
+For that, you'll need to consider the second type of neighborhood.

 ``` r
 plot(neighborhoodVoronoi())